 When no calibration data are available, modelers should still evaluate their model with qualitative, historic, narratives.
 If the system includes historic erosion or deposition "hot spots" then the model should at least reproduce those.
-If the stake holders believe the system is in qusi-equilibrium, modelers can even evaluate their model with that information, rejecting parametrizations that generate long-term erosion or deposition.
-An uncalibrated sediment simulation will have much more uncertainty but can still be useful for "relative change" analyses.
+If the stake holders believe the system is in quai-equilibrium, modelers can even evaluate their model on that information, rejecting parametrizations that generate long-term erosion or deposition.
+An uncalibrated simulation will have much more uncertainty, but can still be useful for "relative change" analyses or A/B testing.